What is discrimination?

 How do you make a complaint about discrimination?

 You must make a complaint in writing and send it to either the Human Rights Commission or the relevant state or territory agency.
-The Commission and the state and territory agencies all have standard complaint forms that might help, but you don’t need to use those forms if you don’t want to.
+The Commission and the state and territory agencies all have standard online complaint forms that might help, but you don’t need to use those forms if you don’t want to.

 When you make a complaint, make sure you include the following details: